VMware Storage Strategies

 The examples in Virtualization Changes Everything are pulled from Vaughn and Michael real-world experiences, and often overlap and integrate with other complicated technologies.

-And finally, for any manager or person that wants to understand what’s going on with storage…
+And finally, any manager or person who wants to understand what’s going on with storage…

 Get your copy of Virtualization Changes Everything on Amazon.